Canadian Climate Impacts and Scenarios Introduction Print Printable Page

-The main role of the Canadian Climate Impacts and Scenarios project was to provide climate scenario information and scenario construction advice to impacts researchers in Canada to ensure that the resulting impacts studies can be used to provide Canadians with a meaningful national assessment of the impacts of climate change and can contribute to future assessments such as those undertaken by the Intergovernmental Panel on Climate Change (IPCC).
+The Canadian Climate Impacts and Scenarios (CCIS) project operated from 1999-2004 to provide climate scenario information and scenario construction advice to impacts researchers in Canada to ensure that the resulting impacts studies can be used to provide Canadians with a meaningful national assessment of the impacts of climate change and can contribute to future assessments such as those undertaken by the Intergovernmental Panel on Climate Change (IPCC).

-The aims of the project can be summarised as:
+The aims of the CCIS project can be summarised as:

 • the provision of climate change scenarios, advice and related information to the Canadian impacts and adaptation communities;